 So, what compelled North South Wines – an already thriving company – to take on such an undertaking?
 And, has the investment been worth it?

 BRCGS Agents and Brokers explained

-As the individual who has been responsible for the smooth running of North South Wines’ accreditation venture, I’m perhaps a good person to tackle these questions.
+As the individual responsible for the smooth running of the accreditation, I’m a good person to tackle these questions.

 But first let me explain what BRCGS is and why it attracted us in the first place.